gregwhitaker/netifi-requeststream-example/README.md

 * [number-service](number-service) - Service that generates random numbers.
 * [number-service-idl](number-service-idl) - Contract that defines the `number-service` API.

+## Prerequisites
+This example requires a running instance of the Netifi Broker.

+Run the following command to start a local instance of the Netifi Broker in a Docker container:

+    docker pull netifi/broker:1.6.9

 ## Building the Example
 Run the following command to build the example: